fediverse-devnet/feditest.org/content/blog/2024-02-28-early-show-and-tell-and-feedback.md

 authorurl: https://j12t.org/
 ---

+{{% box %}}
+**Update**: the recording of the meeting and some notes are now online [here on the FediDevs.org site](https://fedidevs.org/notes/2024-03-07/).
+Some good questions and discussion.
+We seem to be going in roughly the right direction based on feedback, so we'll charge on!!
+{{% /box %}}

 Release early and often, they say.

 For some complex projects with complex requirements, it's also useful to show-and-tell early and often, and get direct, verbal feedback as soon as possible.
 FediTest is one of them.